History of Granby Four Streets

 - obtained a commitment from the local authority to donate the four empty corner shops on the junction of Granby St and Cairns St to the CLT,

-- have started the process of applying for a Heritage Lottery grant to renovate the four shops,
+- have started the process of building a case for funding to renovate the four shops and shops on Granby Street.

-It has been an exciting couple of years, but also very hard work, as all of us are volunteers.
+It has been an exciting time, but also very hard work, as all of us are volunteers.
 We will try to make sure we communicate with local people regularly, so that they know what is going on.
 We will also be embarking on a community engagement process to look at ideas for the development of the “four corners”.